samarabbas/temporal-documentation-legacy/docs/11_search.md

 2. Get the Temporal Docker compose file.
 Run `curl -O https://raw.githubusercontent.com/uber/cadence/master/docker/docker-compose-es.yml`
 3. Start Temporal Docker (which contains Apache Kafka, Apache Zookeeper, and Elasticsearch) using `docker-compose -f docker-compose-es.yml up`
 4. From the Docker output log, make sure Elasticsearch and Temporal started correctly.
 If you encounter an insufficient disk space error, try `docker system prune -a --volumes`
-5. Register a local domain and start using it. `cadence --do samples-domain d re`
+5. Register a local namespace and start using it. `cadence --ns samples-namespace n re`
-6. Allowlist search attributes. `cadence --do domain adm cl asa --search_attr_key NewKey --search_attr_type 1`
+6. Allowlist search attributes. `cadence --ns namespace adm cl asa --search_attr_key NewKey --search_attr_type 1`

 Note: starting a workflow with search attributes but without Elasticsearch will succeed as normal, but will not be searchable and will not be shown in list results.